-EODM 10-K/A FUNI 10-IV/A

-/ N 1 2 rlz. n ne)

-Annual report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the fiscal year ended December 31, 2016 or

-Commission file number 001-34626

-(Exact name of registrant as specified in its charter)

-Maryland

-(State or other jurisdiction of incorporation or organization)

-58-2328421 (I.R.S.
-Employer Identification Number)

-11695 Johns Creek Parkway Ste.
-350, Johns Creek, Georgia

-30097 (Zip Code)

-(Address of principal executive offices)

-(770) 418-8800 (Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12 (b) of the Act:

-Title of each class COMMON STOCK

-Name of exchange on which registered NEW YORK STOCK EXCHANGE

-Smaller reporting company o

-Securities registered pursuant to Section 12 (g) of the Act:

-None

-(Title of Class)

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.

-Large accelerated filer x

-Yes x No o

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.

-Yes o No x

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

-Yes x No o

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).

-Yes x No o

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. x

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company (as defined in Rule 12b-2 of the Exchange Act).

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).

-Accelerated filer o

-Yes o No x

-Non-accelerated filer o

-As of June 30, 2016, the aggregate market value of the common stock of Piedmont Office Realty Trust, Inc., held by non-affiliates was \$3,105,973,293 based on the closing price as reported on the New York Stock Exchange.
-As of February 20, 2017, 145,319,847 shares of common stock were outstanding.

-Documents Incorporated by Reference:

-Registrant incorporates by reference portions of the Piedmont Office Realty Trust, Inc. Definitive Proxy Statement for the 2017 Annual Meeting of Stockholders (Items 10, 11, 12, 13, and 14 of Part III) as filed on March 22, 2017.
+FORM 10- ·K/A (Mark One) X Annual report pursuant to Section 13 or 15(d) of the Securities Exchange Act For the fiscal year ended December 31, 2016 of 1934 or Transition report pursuant to Section 13 or 15(d) of the Securities Exchange A For the transition period from to ct of 1934 Commission file number er 001-34626 PIEDMONT OFFICE RE ALTY TRUST, INC. (Exact name of registrant as sp ecified in its charter) Maryland 58-2328421 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification Number) 11695 Johns Creek Parkway Ste.
+350, Johns Creek, Georgia 30097 (Address of principal executive offices) (Zip Code) (770) 418-88 (Registrant's telephone number.
+Securities registered pursuant to S section 12 (b) of the Act: Title of each class Name of exchange on which registered COMMON STOCK NEW YORK STOCK EXCHANGE Securities registered pursuant to S None (Title of Cla Indicate e by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 Yes 🗵 N of the Securities Act.
+Indicate e by check mark if the registrant is not required to file reports pursuant to Section 13 or S Yes \Box No. e by check mark whether the registrant (1) has filed all reports required to be filed by S (or for such shorter period that the registrant was required to file such reports), and (2) Yes \boxtimes N has been subject to such filing requirements for the past 90 days. e by check mark whether the registrant has submitted electronically and posted on its of pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shown in the submitted submitted by the submitted submitted by the submitted submitt orter period that the registrant was required to submit and post such files). e by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation edge, in definitive proxy or information statements incorporated by reference in Part III o e by check mark whether the registrant is a large accelerated filer, an accelerated filer, a rage Act). on-accelerated filer, or a smaller reporting company (as defined in Rule 12b-2 of the Large accelerated filer Accelerated filer Non -accelerated filer □ Smaller reporting company □ Indicate e by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Yes \square N June 30, 2016, the aggregate market value of the common stock of Piedmont Office Rearted on the New York Stock Exchange.
+As of February 20, 2017, 145,319,847 shares o Documents Incorporated by Reference: rant incorporates by reference portions of the Piedmont Office Realty Trust, Inc. Definition 114 of Part III) as filed on March 22, 2017. re Proxy Statement for the 2017 Annual Meeting of Stockholders (Items 10, 11, 12,